15 Must-Read Books for Women's Psychology

 A Vindication of the Rights of Woman by Mary Wollstonecraft

 I still think Mary Wollstonecraft is subconsciously misogynistic.
-In the preface, she said that she disdained scrutinizing words, modifying the style of writing, and not clinging to words.
+In the preface, she said that she disdained to scrutinize words, modifying the style of writing, and not clinging to words.

 But actually, I feel like she can't get rid of it.
 The entirety of "A Defense of Feminism" focuses on superficial real-life examples, without going back to the source to explore history - where does this kind of cultural practice come from?
 How is it formed?
 What is the system that guarantees such cultural habits?
 How is it guaranteed?